tabitatk/ManualIoT/README.md

 # 3. Light on at certain time

-so first i tried to look up on google for an Adafruit code to target the LED's.
+So first i tried to look up on google for an Adafruit code to target the LED's.
+I came across:
-I came across File > Examples > Adafruit Neopixel > Simple. i copied this code and put it in my own code. i defined the pin to D5 and the number of px to 12.
+- File > Examples > Adafruit Neopixel > Simple. i copied this code and put it in my own code.

+I defined the:
+- Pin to D5
+- Number of pixels to 12.

 ~~~ #include <Adafruit_NeoPixel.h>
 #ifdef __AVR__